davorjhub/KhufuGiraffe/README.md

 dotnet run src/firstGiraffe
 ```

 After the application has started visit [http://localhost:5000](http://localhost:5000) in your preferred browser.

+## Extras

+You must have the 2.2 version of dotnet